PoissonBallon/DataModelKit/README.md

 ## API

-DataModelKit provide somes structs with attribute for exploite your DataModel
+DataModelKit provide somes structs with attribute to exploite your DataModel

 #### DataModel
-It's root object of your DataModel
+It is the root object of your DataModel

 ```swift